 By Ronja Boer, Milan Matthes Kale and Jana Naskova

-While Amsterdam’s risk level has remained “severe” since July 13th according to the Outbreak Management Team (OMT), the new guidelines are national.
-For UvA and AUC this means campus-life can largely go back to normal.
+While Amsterdam’s risk level has remained “severe” since 13 July, according to the Outbreak Management Team (OMT), the new guidelines are national.
+For the University of Amsterdam (UvA) and AUC this means campus-life can largely go back to normal.
 How the AUC students feel about this varies largely, with some being happy to slowly get back to pre-pandemic times and others worrying that the mandates are being dropped too early.

 Although Shaalan is not sure how she will feel after her second dose, she believes that the dropping of the mask mandate is too soon.
 She mentions how “AUC is a very international community, people travel during the weekends, work outside of the university, hangout freely in the dorms, and are in contact with so many people,” leading to a greater risk of a COVID-19 outbreak, as well as her own safety with the limited immunity of only one dose.